“Fast-paced Approval of Government Health Reform by Seventh Commission of House of Representatives: What You Need to Know”

 In this sense, Andrés Vecino warns that the EPS knows the changes that would come if this reform is approved and put into practice, since the damage would fall on the users of the system.
 Because?
 He says, the insurers would turn to “generating the same type of insurance service that they have in Peru and Brazil, because they know that more demand for work will come.”

 What does this mean?
-That if the objections of so many health technicians about the negative effects of this project come true, it will end in that, given the delay and difficulty of accessing services, high-income people will end up paying for private insurance (in Brazil, a 27% have it) and those with less income will be subject to more waits.
+That if the objections of so many health technicians regarding the negative effects of this project come true, it will end in that, given the delay and difficulty of accessing services, high-income people will end up paying for private insurance (in Brazil, a 27% have it) and those with less income will be subject to more waits.

 The old and familiar saying goes: “nobody knows what they have until the day they lose it”.
 Will this happen with the Colombian health system?